Alnmouth Lifeboat Station

 Alnmouth Lifeboat Station was located next to the Golf Links, north-east of Alnmouth, a village sitting at the mouth of the River Aln, approximate 4.5 mi south-east of the town of Alnwick, in the county of Northumberland.

 A lifeboat was first stationed at Alnmouth by Algernon Percy, 4th Duke of Northumberland.
 Management of the station was transferred to the Royal National Lifeboat Institution (RNLI) in 1854.

-After operating for 81 years, Almnouth Lifeboat Station was closed in 1935.
+After operating for 81 years, Alnmouth Lifeboat Station was closed in 1935.

 History

 In 1851, Algernon Percy, 4th Duke of Northumberland, of Alnwick Castle, had been appointed president of the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS).
 He set a competition for the design of a Self-righting lifeboat, with the reward of £100, which was won by James Beeching of Great Yarmouth.

 Beeching presented a 22-foot version of his boat, named Lucy, to the Duchess of Northumberland, intended for personal use.
 A boathouse was built on Northumberland's land at Alnmouth, and the boat was delivered in September 1852.
 However, the boat was then used for lifeboat trials by Capt.
 John Ross Ward, RN, Inspector of Lifeboats.
 With a crew of local men, they rowed the boat through the surf, eventually managing to roll the vessel, pitching Capt.
 Ward into the sea.
 The boat performed as designed, righting itself, and Capt.
 Ward was quickly recovered.
 Many subsequent lifeboats would follow this design.
 For his efforts, Capt.
 Ward was awarded the RNIPLS Silver Medal.

 With the boat and boathouse already in place, there was effectively a lifeboat station in Alnmouth from 1852.
 In 1854, the Duke of Northumberland formally transferred the lifeboat and boathouse to the (now renamed) RNLI, thus creating Alnmouth Lifeboat Station.
 The boat was sent to Forrestt of Limehouse for some modifications, returning in December 1854.
 A launch carriage was provided in 1856, and a larger boathouse was funded by the Duke and constructed in 1860.

 On 12 June 1860, the brig Ann of Blyth, on passage from Memel, Prussia, was anchored in Alnmouth Bay in a south-east gale, when she parted her anchor cables, and was driven ashore.
 The small 4-oared lifeboat was launched, successfully rescuing the eight crew.
 The last man had just been brought aboard, when the masts fell, fortunately falling clear of the lifeboat.